-The Chart below 10 shows the change in asset condition in each class between 2015/2016 and 2016/2017.
-The proportion of assets which do not meet the minimum condition ratings necessary to deliver satisfactory services has increased in relation to buildings and roads - two asset classes of high importance to the community.
+Figure 10 (below) shows the change in asset condition in each class between 2016/2017 and 2017/2018.
+The proportion of assets which do not meet the minimum condition ratings necessary to deliver satisfactory services has decreased in relation to buildings and roads - two asset classes of high importance to the community.

-During 2017/2018 Council staff have continued to review and analyse its asset management data.
+During 2017/2018 Council staff have continued to review and analyse asset management data.
 As a result, this Asset Management Strategy provides guidance to ensure that funding for asset management will deliver infrastructure assets that are capable of meeting the service levels required by the community in priority asset classes.

-For further information on how funding will be provided to ensure priority assets are capable of delivering desired service levels, see Council's Resourcing Strategy and Long Term Financial Plan.
+For further information on how funding will be provided to ensure priority assets are capable of delivering desired service levels, see Council's Long Term Financial Plan.